srosca/JavaScript-Garden/doc/ro/array/constructor.md

     new Array(3); // Rezultat: []
     new Array('3') // Rezultat: ['3']

-In cases when there is only one argument passed to the `Array` constructor and when that argument is a `Number`, the constructor will return a new *sparse* array with the `length` property set to the value of the argument.
-It should be noted that **only** the `length` property of the new array will be set this way; the actual indexes of the array will not be initialized.

 In cazul in care constructorul `Array` este apelat cu un singur argument si acel argument este de tip `Number`, contructorul va returna un sir *gol* cu lungimea, proprietatea `length`, egala cu valoarea argumentului.
 Trebuie tinunt cont ca **doar** proprietatea `length` va fi setata in acest fel; elementele din sir nu vor fi initializate.

     var arr = new Array(3);
-    arr[1]; // undefined
-    1 in arr; // false, the index was not set

-    var arr = new Array(3);
     arr[1]; // undefined (nedefinit)
     1 in arr; // false, indexul nu a fost setat

-Being able to set the length of the array in advance is only useful in a few cases, like repeating a string, in which it avoids the use of a loop.

 Posibilitatea de a seta lungimea unui sir in avans este utila doar in cateva cazuri, cum ar fi repetarea unui string, caz in care se evita folosirea unui loop.

     new Array(count + 1).join(stringToRepeat);

-    new Array(count + 1).join(stringToRepeat);

-### In Conclusion

-Literals are preferred to the Array constructor.
-They are shorter, have a clearer syntax, and increase code readability.

 ### Concluzii